ridmeh/BehavioralCloning/README.md

 Data provided by udacity was good but need augumentation.
 I attempted below augumentation with which model worked really well.

--Flipping Images & Sterring measurements
+* Flipping Images & Sterring measurements
--Cropping
+* Cropping
--Removed ALL zeros
+* Removed ALL zeros

+Sample images from 3 different cameras:

 Image from Left Camera
 ![picture](left.jpg)